JorgenVatle/feathers-factory/.changeset/modern-stars-fold.md

 - Added and expanded TSDocs for `Factory`, `FactoryTemplate` and `TemplateContext` methods.
 - Renamed `Factory.get()` to `Factory.resolve()` to be more in line with the signatures used in the rest of the library.
 - Renamed `TemplateSchemaOverrides` type helper to `SchemaOverrides` to avoid unnecessary verboseness.
+- Renamed `ResolveSchemaOutput` and `SchemaFieldValue` type helpers to simply `ResolveSchema` and `ResolveField` respectively.
+These helpers are primarily internal, though are exported as they may be useful in some use cases.
 - Changed `InferOutput` type helper to work with any input type so it is less finicky to use.
 - Included internal FeathersFactoryError classes in package exports.